angel-mora/web-static-lephucr/content/chatgpt_history/becas-ivy-league.md

 tags: []
 created: '2025-07-19'
 updated: '2025-07-19'
-summary:
+summary: "\U0001F64B **You:**  I am a mexican web developer with cybersecurity certification and leadership skills.
+I am starting up a business.
+Tell me about Ivy League scholarships, grants, summer camps or other kind of programs I could benefit from or apply being from Mexico.
+(Like Fullbright scholarship or this kind of things)."
 draft: false
 ---

 # Becas Ivy League

-## ✅ TODOs

-## 📌 Summary
-I am a mexican web developer with cybersecurity certification and leadership skills.
-I am starting up a business.
-Tell me about Ivy League scholarships, grants, summer camps or other kind of programs I could benefit from or apply being from Mexico.
-(Like Fullbright scholarship or this kind of things).

 ## 🧠 Full Chat

+🙋 **You:**

 I am a mexican web developer with cybersecurity certification and leadership skills.
 I am starting up a business.
 Tell me about Ivy League scholarships, grants, summer camps or other kind of programs I could benefit from or apply being from Mexico.
 (Like Fullbright scholarship or this kind of things).

+---

+🤖 **Assistant:**

 As a Mexican web developer with cybersecurity certification and leadership skills, there are many scholarships, grants, and programs for which you may be eligible.
 Ivy League schools and other organizations offer a wide range of programs designed to support individuals from diverse backgrounds, including international students and entrepreneurs.
 Here are a few opportunities that could be relevant to you: